yoni1994/unit-1-project/README.md

 <Minesweeper>
 Try to open all the safe spaces on the board.
 Be careful, if you hit a mine, it's game over.
+For a history on mines and their use in war, click here [explosives mines](https://en.wikipedia.org/wiki/Explosive_mine)

 ## Getting Started: